haiwera-silk-cd/magento-devdocs/guides/v2.1/install-gde/install/post-install-config.md

 {% include config/setup-cron.md %}

-For more information about cron, including how to remove a crontab and run cron from the command line, see [Configure and run cron]({{ page.baseurl }}/config-guide/cli/config-cli-subcommands-cron.html).
+For more information about cron, including how to remove a crontab and run cron from the command line, see [配置和执行定时任务]({{ page.baseurl }}/config-guide/cli/config-cli-subcommands-cron.html).

-<h2 id="post-install-secy">Security settings</h2>
+<h2 id="post-install-secy">安全设置</h2>
 After installation, we recommend the following:

 *	Make sure your file ownership and permissions are set properly